Waxing Gibbous on

 True anomaly ∠341.2°

-10 days after point of perigee on 18 September 2020 at 13:44 in ♎ Libra.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 4 days, until the Moon reaches the point of next apogee on 3 October 2020 at 17:22 in ♈ Aries.
+10 days since point of perigee on 18 September 2020 at 13:44 in ♎ Libra the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 4 days until the Moon reaches the point of next apogee on 3 October 2020 at 17:22 in ♈ Aries.

 Moon after descending node

-5 days after descending node on 23 September 2020 at 12:33 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 8 days, until the lunar orbit crosses from South to North in ascending node on 8 October 2020 at 00:29 in ♊ Gemini.
+5 days after descending node on 23 September 2020 at 12:33 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from South to North in ascending node on 8 October 2020 at 00:29 in ♊ Gemini.

-4 days since the previous standstill on 24 September 2020 at 19:11 in ♑ Capricorn when the Moon has reached South declination of ∠-24.458°, the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠24.613° at the point of next northern standstill on 9 October 2020 at 13:07 in ♋ Cancer.
+4 days since the last southern standstill on 24 September 2020 at 19:11 in ♑ Capricorn when the Moon has reached South declination of ∠-24.458° the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠24.613° at the point of next northern standstill on 9 October 2020 at 13:07 in ♋ Cancer.

 In 2 days on 1 October 2020 at 21:05 in ♈ Aries the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.